nagakura688144-creator/Todolist-avalonia/README.md

 This project is an enhanced version of a simple To-Do list application, upgraded to meet the requirements of **Software Project 2**.
 Originally a basic task manager, it has been significantly refactored to incorporate **SOLID design principles**, a **Creational Design Pattern (Factory)**, and comprehensive **unit testing**.
 The application is built with **Avalonia UI** and **C# (.NET 8)**, ensuring it is a fast, modern, and cross-platform desktop application that runs on macOS, Windows, and Linux.

-Key enhancements include a robust architecture, an advanced **Edit** function, and a powerful **Sort** capability, making it a more feature-rich and maintainable software project.
+Key enhancements include a robust architecture and a powerful **Sort** capability, making it a more feature-rich and maintainable software project.

 ## Features

-- **Add, Edit, and Delete Tasks**: Full CRUD (Create, Read, Update, Delete) functionality for managing tasks.
+- **Add and Delete Tasks**: Create and remove tasks.
-- **Advanced Edit**: Modify a task's title and due date in a dedicated dialog.
 - **Sort by Due Date**: Toggle between sorting tasks by the earliest due date (ascending) and the latest due date (descending).
 Tasks without a due date are always placed at the bottom.
 - **Mark Complete/Incomplete**: Easily track task status with a checkbox.
 - **Filtering**: View tasks by **All**, **Active**, or **Completed** status.